LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-The following will check if the message sender is anyone except the Landlord.
+The following will check if the message sender is anyone except the landlord.

 ```ruby
     modifier notLandLord(uint _index) {